SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

 part.
 The background, required in the interface, is only used as an initial point for the variational minimization.

-This algorithm is naturally written for a single estimate, without any dynamic or iterative notion (there is no need in this case for an incremental evolution operator, nor for an evolution error covariance).
+This mono-objective optimization algorithm is naturally written for a single estimate, without any dynamic or iterative notion (there is no need in this case for an incremental evolution operator, nor for an evolution error covariance).
 In ADAO, it can also be used on a succession of observations, placing the estimate in a recursive framework partly similar to a Kalman Filter.
 A standard estimate is made at each observation step on the state predicted by the incremental evolution model.

 In all cases, it is recommended to prefer a :ref:`section_ref_algorithm_3DVAR` for its stability as for its behavior during optimization.